095056/Luis/Mirrors.md

+# Info for mirror maintainers

+unstable-packages and game-packages have been merged into the main (termux-packages) repositories.
+There's no need to sync them anymore, and  they can be removed completely in (for example) March 2022.
+This gives users time to upgrade there packages before, so that the removal does not cause any problems.

 # Repositories and Mirrors

 Termux packages, except bootstrap environment, are served via external web services.
 There is a primary package server (seed) and number or mirrors, which replicate the content from it to reduce load and provide a some level of redundancy.
 Mirrors are running either on behalf of maintainers, community members or unaffiliated third parties and are not guaranteed to be always available.